connor-sec/RFID_Rodeo/README.md

 * **Compare two formats** side by side.
 * **Identify a captured frame** — paste raw Wiegand bits (or hex) and it lists every format matching that length, ranked parity-valid first, with decoded fields.
 * **Value converter** — Hex / Dec / Bin (bidirectional) plus ASCII and Yubico modHex, with an optional zero-pad.
 * **Flipper ↔ Proxmark tool** — add parity to go Flipper → Proxmark, or strip and verify parity to go Proxmark → Flipper (accepts hex or Wiegand binary in both directions).
-It also generates a copy-ready Proxmark clone command (e.g. `lf hid clone -w H10301 --fc 95 --cn 3405`) and exports a ready-to-use Flipper `.rfid` key file.
+It also generates a copy-ready Proxmark clone command (e.g. `lf hid clone -w H10301 --fc 95 --cn 3405`).
+Flipper `.rfid` export is **gated to protocols verified against the Flipper firmware** (currently HID H10301) — other formats show a clear note rather than emitting a file the Flipper cannot load.

 > **On "Proxmark" vs "Proxmark3":** the tool says "Proxmark" generically — the Proxmark5 is expected to share the same client commands, and the iCopy-XS (reverse-engineered by Lab401) already runs Proxmark under the hood, so the label isn't tied to one device.